TylerTheFox/Monero-TipBot/README.md

 * libssl-dev

 ## RPC Setup
-You need to download the RPC for the coin you want to setup the bot with, for example, IntenseCoin (https://github.com/valiant1x/intensecoin/releases).
+You need to download the RPC for the coin you want to setup the bot with, for example, Lethean (https://github.com/valiant1x/intensecoin/releases).
 Unzip it to whereever you built the TIPBOT.

 ## Deamon setup
-Next you'll need to open the daemon for the coin, for example, `intensecoind` for IntenseCoin.
+Next you'll need to open the daemon for the coin, for example, `intensecoind` for Lethean.

 The file structure should look like this:
 * intensecoind/monerocoind